Why Does Weed Make Me Hornier

 Choose the Right Strain

-Different strains of cannabis have different effects, so it's important to choose one that aligns with your desired outcome.
+Different strains of cannabis have different effects, so you'll want to choose one that aligns with your desired outcome.
 Strains high in THC are generally more likely to enhance sexual desire, while strains with a balance of THC and CBD may offer a more balanced and predictable experience.
 Research different strains and read reviews to find one that others have found helpful for sexual enhancement.
 You might consider strains known for their uplifting and energizing effects, as these can help to boost your mood and increase your physical energy.

 Create a Relaxing Environment